 Why Office 365 moving to TLS 1.2?

 Microsoft is planning to move all of its online services to TLS 1.2 or a later version to provide best-in-class encryption to its customers.
 As of February 28, 2019, Microsoft will begin retiring 3DES.
 As a result, if your connections are currently using a 3DES cipher suite, they will fail when 3DES cipher suites are disabled.
 TLS versions 1.0 and 1.1 include cipher suites based on the 3DES algorithm.
+Office 365 will retire TLS 1.0 and 1.1 starting June 1st, 2020 in Worldwide and GCC Environments.
 So, all client-server and browser-server combinations must use TLS 1.2 or 1.2+ to maintain a connection to Office 365 services.

 How does this affect me?